silx-kit/silx/doc/source/applications/compare.rst

 Vertical Compare Mode
 """""""""""""""""""""

-- Splits the display horizontally into two panels
+Splits the display horizontally into two panels:

 - Dataset ``A`` is displayed on the **left** side
 - Dataset ``B`` is displayed on the **right** side